 Resources and Information

-Subjects of discrimination, harassment, intimidation, and bullying require a comprehensive approach that is more in-depth from isolated lessons.
-For a list of research validated and evidence-based programs, please visit the California Healthy Kids Resource Center .
+- Subjects of discrimination, harassment, intimidation, and bullying require a comprehensive approach that is more in-depth from isolated lessons.

-List of California organizations providing support to the youth and their families who have been subjected to school-related discrimination, harassment, intimidation, and bullying.
+- Below is a regional list of California organizations providing support to the youth and their families who have been subjected to school-related discrimination, harassment, intimidation, and bullying.
 This also includes resources for youths affected by gangs, gun violence, and psychological trauma caused by violence at home, school, and in the community.
-If any other organizations should be included on one or more of the regional lists below, please contact our office at 916-445-9174 or submit a suggestion via e-mail at email@example.com.
+If any other organizations should be included on one or more of the regional lists below, please contact our office at 916-445-9174 or submit a suggestion via email at firstname.lastname@example.org.

 - Region 1 - Del Norte, Humboldt, Lake, Mendocino, and Sonoma Counties